Info for

 Program Transfer, Degree Completion and Additional Credentials

-Qualified graduates may be eligible to apply their academic credits towards further study through Durham College’s partnerships with many Canadian and international colleges and universities.
+Qualified graduates may be eligible to apply their academic credits toward further study through Durham College’s partnerships with many Canadian and international colleges and universities.
 Please visit our pathways page to learn more about how you can transfer your credits towards a degree.

 MINIMUM RECOMMENDED HARDWARE